adamk5550/docs/Tools/Git/1 Introduction.md

 - **Concurrent collaboration**
 Git allows multiple developers to modify the same code at once through branching changes and intelligent merging.

+## Concepts

+This section will cover the most important concepts in Git which are key to understanding how Git works.
+If you are not using Git yourself but are working with developers who are, this section will give you an insight into the terms they use and what it means.

+### Repositories

+### Remote vs. Local